Thin And Thick Skin: Know The Differences Here

 - Stratum lucidum: It contains 2-3 cell layers and is only found in thick skin in the soles and palms.

-- Stratum corneum: It is the uppermost skin layer and has 20-30 cell layers made of keratin and dead keratinocytes (cells that produce keratin).
+- Stratum corneum: It is the uppermost skin layer and has 20-30 cell layers made of keratini XA fibrous protein found in the body that helps structure nails, hair, and the outermost layer of the skin. and dead keratinocytes (cells that produce keratin).

 Thin skin is found all over the body except the hands, arms, and feet.
 The eye area, especially the eyelids, has the thinnest skin.